monyhar/monyhar/monyhar/tools/traffic_annotation/bin/README.md

 hooks.

-To roll new versions of the binaries, you need to have write access to the chromium-tools-traffic_annotation bucket.
+To roll new versions of the binaries, you need to have write access to the monyhar-tools-traffic_annotation bucket.
 If you don't, contact the OWNERS list in this folder, otherwise run:

 # On Linux: